Smart polymer: Applications

 The nonlinear response of smart polymers is what makes them so unique and effective.
 A significant change in structure and properties can be induced by a very small stimulus.
 Once that change occurs, there is no further change, meaning a predictable all-or-nothing response occurs, with complete uniformity throughout the polymer.
 Smart polymers may change conformation, adhesiveness or water retention properties, due to slight changes in pH, ionic strength, temperature, ultrasound, or other triggers.
 For example, Kubota et al designed and loaded ultrasound-responsive hydrogel microbeads with silica nanoparticles that were released under ultrasonic stimulation.

 Another factor in the effectiveness of smart polymers lies in the inherent nature of polymers in general.
 The strength of each molecule's response to changes in stimuli is the composite of changes of individual monomer units which, alone, would be weak.
 However, these weak responses, compounded hundreds or thousands of times, create a considerable force for driving biological processes.

 The pharmacy industry has been directly related to the polymer's advances.
 In this field, polymers are playing a significant role, and their advances are helping entire populations around the world.
 The human body is a machine with a complex system and works as a response to chemical signals.
 Polymers play the role of drug delivery technology that can control the release of therapeutic agents in periodic doses.
 Polymers are capable of molecular recognition and directing intracellular delivery.
 Smart polymers get into the field to play and take advantage of molecular recognition and finally produced awareness systems and polymer carriers to facilitate drug delivery in the body system.

+Amplifying fluorescent polymer (AFP), a type of smart polymer, is used to detect explosives such as TNT, as well as PFAS and illicit Materials.